Admissions & Audition Process for Music Majors

-Students seeking the general Bachelor of Arts in Music concentration have no audition requirement for admission, unless they wish to be considered for scholarship.
+Students seeking the general Bachelor of Arts in Music concentration have no audition requirement for admission unless they wish to be considered for a scholarship.

 Students may choose to send a video, audio recording, or YouTube link instead.
 See below for specific audition details.

 - Contact the Admissions Office and submit the required applications or call (802) 468-1213 for more information.

 - If you are applying for the Music Education or Music BA Performance or Musical Theater concentrations, or wish to be considered for a Music Scholarship, schedule a music audition with Ashley Haggerty at the Fine Arts Center via email or phone: (802) 468-1242.
 Please note: you may schedule your audition before or after finishing your application to the University.
 During the summer months please contact the Department Chair, Sherrill Blodget.